jedpittman/api-spacex-backend/README.md

 ### Questions

 If you have any questions at all during the challenge do not hesitate to reach out!
 Whether it be a question about the requirements, submitting, anything, just send us a note!

+### Running it.

+I definitely ran out of time.
+I expect you should be able to run as follows:
+1. docker-compose up (to start the postgres db)
+2. python -m venv <path to new venv>
+3. activate and then to install/run, pip install -r requirements.txt
+4. python rewrite_json.py
+5. Connect to database using postgres/postgres on 5432 using your db tools of choice.
+6. Run a query similar to the below to see what the data is for the given id of interest/timestamp:
+   SELECT * FROM getlocation('5eed7716096e5900069857f0', now());

+I did not do what I could consider to be thorough validating/testing the data.
+This would be my very next step.
+I chose to omit the data that was questionable.
+This would have to be handled in a production setting, likely through some thoughtful work....